 They are the biggest generation of entrepreneurs because they began entering the workforce when the global economies crashed.
 Millennials value social issues more than economics.

 According to a search engine journal, they’d rather make less money doing a job they love than earn a fortune at a job they find boring.

 They are the least frequent shoppers to be seen in stores but spend great amounts of money when they shop.
 They respond well to shopping convenience, recommendations from their peers, and online shopping opportunities.

 Millennials are staying unresponsive to old marketing tactics, thus reshaping the way products and services are being marketed.
-When they are to decide where to eat, what kind of clothes they would like their decisions are based on Instagram pictures and Facebook posts.
+When they are to decide where to eat, and what kind of clothes they would like their decisions are based on Instagram pictures and Facebook posts.

 They talk with their peers about everything from which business to start to where to go on a first date.
 By making sure that your customer experiences and online reviews stay great, you can indirectly influence this generation.

-#2 Reach Them Through Social Media Incentives
+#2 Social Media Incentives:

 Consider adding incentives to your marketing plan to harness the power of millennials on social media.
 Millennials are more likely to connect to a business on social media channels if they get a discount or a coupon.